bfontaine/lein-fore-prob/README.md

 [![Coverage Status](https://coveralls.io/repos/bfontaine/lein-fore-prob/badge.png)](https://coveralls.io/r/bfontaine/lein-fore-prob)

-A leiningen plugin which given a problem from 4clojure will populate the current project's tests with the problem's tests.
+A leiningen plugin which given a problem from 4clojure will populate the current project’s tests with the problem’s tests.
 This is based on [`lein-foreclojure-plugin`][lfp] code updated for Leiningen 2.

 [lfp]: https://github.com/broquaint/lein-foreclojure-plugin